 To finalize Instant Recovery, you can do one of the following:

 - Use Storage vMotion to quickly migrate the restored VM to the production storage without any downtime.
 In this case, original VM data will be pulled from the NFS datastore to the production storage and consolidated with VM changes while the VM is still running.
 Storage vMotion, however, can only be used if you select to keep VM changes on the NFS datastore without redirecting them.
 Note that Storage vMotion is only available with select VMware licenses.

 - Use replication or VM copy functionality of Veeam Backup & Replication.
 In this case, you can create a copy of a VM and fail over to it during the next maintenance window.
 In contrast to Storage vMotion, this approach requires you to schedule some downtime while you clone or replicate the VM, power it off and then power the cloned copy or replica on.

 - Use Quick Migration.
 In this case, Veeam Backup & Replication will perform a two-stage migration procedure — instead of pulling data from the vPower NFS datastore, it will restore the VM from the backup file on the production server, then move all changes and consolidate them with the VM data.
 For details, see Quick Migration.

-In many respects, Instant VM Recovery gives results similar to failover of a replica.
+In many respects, Instant Recovery gives results similar to failover of a replica.
 Both features can be used for tier-1 applications with little tolerance for business interruption and downtime.
 However, when you perform replica failover, you do not have dependencies on the backup server.
-And, unlike Instant VM Recovery that provides only limited I/O throughput, replication guarantees full I/O performance.
+And, unlike Instant Recovery that provides only limited I/O throughput, replication guarantees full I/O performance.

-Beside disaster recovery matters, Instant VM Recovery can also be used for testing purposes.
+Beside disaster recovery matters, Instant Recovery can also be used for testing purposes.
 Instead of extracting VM images to production storage to perform regular disaster recovery (DR) testing, you can run a VM directly from the backup file, boot it and make sure the guest OS and applications are functioning properly.